 Despite its reputation as being a resort for big mountain skiers, Treble Cone is also an amazing place to learn to ski or snowboard.
 There is a beginner’s area which offers epic views!
 A rarity on the learners' slopes of other resorts.

-It’s a little-known fact that the beginner’s lifts are free.
-Yes FREE!
 The Magic Carpet and Platter Lift next to the base area access Nice n’ Easy - a dedicated area for learning to ski and snowboard.
 The area is separate to the main trails, so that beginners have the space and freedom to safely practice and learn new skills.

 Around 40% of Treble Cone’s trails are suitable for intermediate skiers and riders and offers the longest vertical descent in the Southern Lakes region.

 A great warm up run to build your confidence is Easy Rider or Roller Coaster from the top of the Home Basin Express chairlift.
 Then, once you’ve found your ski legs, progress across to the Saddle Basin quad.
 From the chair, you get a great view across the whole of the Saddle Basin and can easily pick out the different trails and plan your run.
 From the top head right right and traverse across Upper High Street to access Raffills Run and then into Pete’s Treat which takes you back to the Saddle Quad.
 If the legs are feeling good, then try the slightly steeper, but immaculately groomed, Side Saddle or Saddle Back trails.

 Return to the Home Basin from the top of the Saddle Quad by following High Street back to the top of the 6-seater and then down Main Street – this is a nice long run all the way down to the base area, providing 4km of thigh burn!